Esri/solution.js/guides/Publishing to npmjs.md

 ## Publishing solution.js to npmjs & GitHub

 #### Prerequisites
+* Make sure you are an admin to SolutionJS repo.
-* Make sure you have an NPM account and log into your account in Bash and Shell (See step 4 in the details section)
+* Make sure you have an NPM account and log into your account in Bash and Shell (See step 4 in the details section).
+* Make sure you are an admin in this npm team to be able to write to npm: https://www.npmjs.com/settings/esri/teams/team/solutions/users.
+If you are not in the team, ask a team owner to add you.
 * Make sure your Bash has access to zip (See step 5 in the details section)

 #### Checklist